Almost 4 years on from Repeal, the current abortion law is causing barriers to accessing abortion for many women and pregnant people in Ireland.

 Here are some of the issues with current legislation:

-- Only 1 in 10 GPs are providing abortion services in Ireland.
+- Only 1 in 10 GPs (405 GPs in total) are providing abortion services in Ireland.
+Only 246 of these GPs are currently listed with MyOptions, the HSE's unplanned pregnancy support.
+There is a lack of abortion services in the North West Ireland and Sligo in particular has very limited access to abortion.
 Although GPs who provide early medical abortions are very committed, coverage remains a significant barrier to accessing abortion.

 - Only just over half of maternity hospitals provide abortion services.

 - Women in rural areas and from marginalised backgrounds face extra challenges in accessing abortion care.